openfoodfacts/.github/docs/decisions/ontologies/base-vocabulary.md

 * [Web Ontology Language (OWL)](https://en.wikipedia.org/wiki/Web_Ontology_Language)
 * [Simple Knowledge Organization System (SKOS)](https://en.wikipedia.org/wiki/Simple_Knowledge_Organization_System)
-* Our own lightweight [Resource Description Framework (RDF)](https://en.wikipedia.org/wiki/Resource_Description_Framework) vocabulary
+* Our own lightweight [Resource Description Framework (RDF)](https://en.wikipedia.org/wiki/Resource_Description_Framework) vocabulary and [RDF Schema (RDFS)](https://en.wikipedia.org/wiki/RDF_Schema)

 ## Decision Outcome

-We decided to use SKOS as it is more flexible for crowd-sourced data but still has accepted methods for "inheritance" and propagation of properties and has good tooling support.
+We decided to use SKOS as the foundation for our taxonomies as it is more flexible for crowd-sourced data but still has accepted methods for "inheritance" and propagation of properties and has good tooling support.

+However, we will also supplement this with our own RDF Schema to define expected properties and allowable values, potentially enforceable with [SHACL](https://en.wikipedia.org/wiki/SHACL) rules.

 ## Pros and Cons of the Options